mcrotti-gel/aggV2_combining_queries/README.md

 This is the list of chunk names and full file paths to both the genotype and functional annotation VCFs.
 This can be found under
 `GEL data resources > aggregations > gel_mainProgramme > aggv2 > genomic > additional data > chunk names > aggv2_chunk_names.bed`

-### worst_consequence

-In the pipeline we use the bcftools plugin `+split-vep` to run annotation queries on vcfs.
-This parameter allows us to limit the output of a query to transcripts with the most severe consequence.
-It takes as value `yes` or `no`.

 ### severity_scale